calvinwhealton/ParetoFrontMovie/README.md

 Some example movies are in the .mp4 files, but you must download these files to view them because GitHub will not display them.

 **This code is offered under the MIT License.
 See LICENSE for more details.
-Please cite this repository as (year or latest commit, commit ID, and date retrieved should be substituted into the format):**
+Please cite this repository as (year of latest commit, commit ID, and date retrieved should be substituted into the format):**

 Whealton, C.A. and J. Zatarain (\<year>).
 "ParetoFrontMovie-Code to create a movie of the Pareto Front in R for up to six objectives".
-GitHub repository. https://github.com/calvinwhealton/sensitivity_analysis \<commit ID>, retrieved \<date>.
+GitHub repository. https://github.com/calvinwhealton/ParetoFrontMovie \<commit ID>, retrieved \<date>.